 What makes this particularly alarming is that it wasn't a sophisticated hack or social engineering attack.
 This was Microsoft's own AI tool bypassing its own security controls due to a software bug.
 Companies that spent months configuring data loss prevention policies and access restrictions just watched those safeguards get ignored by the very productivity tool they're paying premium prices for.

 The incident exposes a fundamental tension in enterprise AI deployment.
-These assistants need broad access to company data to be useful, but that same access creates massive security risks when things go wrong. has been assuring customers that Copilot respects existing permissions and security boundaries.
+These assistants need broad access to company data to be useful, but that same access creates massive security risks when things go wrong.
+Microsoft has been assuring customers that Copilot respects existing permissions and security boundaries.
 This bug proves those assurances were built on shakier ground than anyone realized.